EmmyLabs/UtilityX-Frontend/README.md

-# UtilityX Frontend
+# FusePay Frontend

-The UtilityX Frontend provides the user interface for the UtilityX platform.
+The FusePay Frontend provides the user interface for the FusePay platform.
-It allows users to interact with the peer-to-peer utility marketplace, manage their wallets, and perform transactions.
+It allows users to interact with the peer-to-peer FusePay marketplace, manage their wallets, and perform transactions.

 ## Overview